Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Novel pretext tasks

 \subsection{Intra-piece tasks}

 On top of the piece-wise puzzle task, we further propose to add pretext sub-tasks inside each puzzle piece.
 Given an intra-piece task $\mathcal{T}_{piece}$ and an image composed of $n$ pieces images $\inImgPiece{1},\cdots,\inImgPiece{n}$, we first sample a random augmented piece using the pretext data generation function on each piece $(I^{(aug)}_i,y_i)\sim \datagen{\mathcal{T}_{piece}}(\{\inImgPiece{i}\})$.
 Then our network tries to solve simultaneously the puzzle task and the intra-piece tasks by minimizing the loss where the first term is from the piece-wise puzzle loss defined in \lbleq \ref{eqn:puzzle-loss} and $\lossIp$ is the loss of the intra-piece task.
+In our case, we choose the tint rotation task for the intra-piece task thus $\lossIp=\lossTint$.
+We argue that the piece-wise tint rotation task is more suitable than a piece-wise geometrical rotation task since it mixes different modalities rather than only combining geometrical cues.
+Besides, We have already studied the combination of jigsaw puzzle task with the geometric rotation in our previous work \cite{Jezequel2021}.
 A summary of the intra-piece task model is given in \lblfig \ref{fig:intrapiece-tasks}.

 By adding these intra-piece tasks, we essentially consider $n$ new tasks during inference without increasing the number of forward pass in our encoder.
 The only cost is the additional specialized dense layer for the pretext task.
 Each intra-piece task will allow our network to focus on specific image patches.